Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 Overview

 State Farm offers the third-cheapest multi-car insurance with an average annual premium of $1,426.
-While their multi-car discount of 46% is slightly lower than GEICO and Nationwide, State Farm excels in personalized service through their extensive network of local agents.
+It excels in personalized service through its extensive network of local agents.

 Multi-car policyholders particularly benefit from State Farm's Drive Safe & Save program, which uses telematics to provide additional discounts based on driving habits.
-The company's Steer Clear program offers further savings for young drivers, making them an excellent choice for families with teens or college students.
+The company's Steer Clear program offers further savings for young drivers, making it a good choice for families with teens or college students.

 What Customers Appreciate